hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 3, 2025
-**Status**: ✅ **Data Foundation Verified and Ready for K-Value Determination**
+**Status**: ✅ **Data Foundation Fully Verified and Ready for Clustering Analysis**

 The project's core infrastructure and analysis tools are fully implemented and functional.
-A comprehensive data audit and systematic debugging process has resolved all critical data gaps.
-The data foundation has been thoroughly verified and is now ready for the next critical phase: determining optimal K-values for clustering and regenerating player archetypes.
+A comprehensive data audit and systematic debugging process has resolved all critical data gaps, including a critical drive statistics API usage bug that was causing identical data for all players.
+The data foundation has been thoroughly verified with a new three-layer verification system and is now ready for the next critical phase: determining optimal K-values for clustering and regenerating player archetypes.

 ### What's Working ✅